-- A. Financial assets at amortised cost are those that meet all of the following criteria: - (a) The objective of the Group's business model is achieved by collecting contractual cash flows. - (b) The assets' contractual cash flows represent solely payments of principal and interest. - B. On a regular way purchase or sale basis, financial assets at amortised cost are recognised and derecognised using trade date accounting. - C. The Group's time deposits which do not fall under cash equivalents are those with a short maturity period and are measured at initial investment amount as the effect of discounting is immaterial.
+- (a) The objective of the Group's business model is achieved by collecting contractual cash flows. - (b) The assets' contractual cash flows represent solely payments of principal and interest. - B. On a regular way purchase or sale basis, financial assets at amortised cost are recognised and derecognised using trade date accounting. - C. The Group's time deposits which do not fall under cash equivalents are those with a short maturity period and are measured at initial investment amount as the effect of discounting is immaterial.